fslone/osxapps/README.md

 ###Charles Proxy Server###
-`*not yet uploaded`

-	About: Debugging proxy, from the project site: "Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
-This includes requests, responses and the HTTP headers (which contain the cookies and caching information)."
+	About: Debugging proxy.
+Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between a machine and the Internet.
+This includes server requests, browser responses, HTTP headers, and real time cookie data.
 	DL: http://www.charlesproxy.com/download/
 	Inc Ver: 3.6.5 (zip, 8.3mb)
 	Price: 30 day trial, $50 USD license after